What is an Accounting Information System (AIS)?

 The Sarbanes-Oxley Act was a regulation passed after the financial scandals at WorldCom and Enron.
-The scandals involved largely accounting-based fraud and loss of confidence, resulting in the passing of the law in 2002.
+The scandals involved largely accounting-based fraud and loss of confidence, resulting in the creation and passage of the law on July 30, 2002.

 The legislation requires that public companies implement strong audit and regulatory controls that can be provided partially by deploying effective compliance and accounting information systems.
 It helps create market and investor confidence, reassuring the public that the financials are transparent and accurate.

 Financial reporting is a critical part of accounting information systems, helping to ensure the ethical allocation and discussion of capital in the investment community and the public.
 Financial regulations globally make the effective deployment of an accounting information system a near necessity for any small, medium, or large-sized business.

 CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: